The Canada Emergency Business Account (CEBA) is an initiative of the Government of Canada. The official Government website is ceba-cuec.ca

 The CEBA loan is interest-free until January 18, 2024.
 If not repaid by January 18, 2024 and a loan application with your financial institution has not been submitted, an interest rate of 5% per year is payable monthly through to December 31, 2026.

 Under the terms of the Canadian Emergency Business Account (CEBA) program, you are expected to repay the full amount of the loan.
-However, if the loan is repaid by March 28, 2024 if you have applied for a loan from your bank, a portion of it is forgiven.
+However, if the loan is repaid by January 18, 2024, a portion of it is forgiven.

 For a $40,000 CEBA loan, if $30,000 is repaid by the deadline, $10,000 (or 25% of the loan) will be forgiven.